Random coalescing geodesics in first-passage percolation: Introduction

-The study of infinite geodesics was pioneered in the mid 1990s by Newman and collaborators~\cite{newman95,newpiz95,licnew96}.
-The structure of infinite geodesics has been found to exhibit intriguing connections with other important probabilistic models.
+The structure of infinite geodesics has further been found to exhibit intriguing connections with other important probabilistic models.
 For instance, geodesics in first-passage percolation was closely linked to solutions of the Burgers equation in work of Bakhtin, Cator and Khanin~\cite{bakcatkha14}.
-Inspired by the study of geodesics in a Euclidean version of first-passage percolation by Howard and Newman~\cite{hownew01}, Bakhtin, Cator and Khanin incorporated these ideas to study the space of solutions to the Burgers equation.
-They constructed space-time stationary solutions of the one dimensional Burgers equation with random forcing in the absence of periodicity or compactness assumptions and, showed that there is a unique global solution to the Burgers equation with any prescribed average velocity under a model where the forcing is given by a homogeneous Poissonian point field in space-time.
+Inspired by the study of geodesics in a Euclidean version of first-passage percolation by Howard and Newman~\cite{hownew01} and the construction of stationary measures in a last-passage percolation model by Cator and Pimentel~\cite{catpim12}, Bakhtin, Cator and Khanin incorporated these ideas to study the space of solutions to the Burgers equation.
+They constructed space-time stationary solutions of the one-dimensional Burgers equation with random forcing in the absence of periodicity or compactness assumptions.
+More precisely, they showed that there is a unique global solution to the Burgers equation with any prescribed average velocity under a model where the forcing is given by a homogeneous Poissonian point field in space-time.
+These solutions are based on Busemann functions.

-In Euclidean space the geodesic between two points is given by a line segment, and each line segment can be extended to a bi-infinite distance minimizing curve -- the straight line.
-In first-passage percolation bi-infinite geodesics has been conjectured not to exist.
-Kesten~\cite[p.\ 258]{kesten86} attributes the question of existence of bigeodesics in first-passage percolation to Hillel Furstenberg, and the question has since gained fame through its connection with the existence of non-trivial ground states of the two-dimensional Ising ferromagnet with random exchange constants; see~\cite{licnew96,wehr97}.
-Newman has given a convincing heuristic argument, based in part on the scaling behavior predicted by KPZ-theory, ruling out the existence of bigeodesics.
-This argument has been reproduced in~\cite[Section~4.5]{aufdamhan}.
-This question is also related to hypersurfaces with minimal random weights~\cite{kesten87b}.